langchain-ai/langgraph/docs/docs/concepts/langgraph_studio.md

 ## Types

-### Web UI
+### Development server with web UI

-You can [run a local in-memory development server](../../tutorials/langgraph-platform/local-server/) that can be used to connect a local LangGraph app with a web version of the studio.
+You can [run a local in-memory development server](../tutorials/langgraph-platform/local-server.md) that can be used to connect a local LangGraph app with a web version of the studio.
 For example, if you start the local server with `langgraph dev` (running at `http://127.0.0.1:2024` by default), you can connect to the studio by navigating to:

 ```